jamessaslow/sqe-quantum-hackathon-2025/README.md

 __________________________________________________________________________________________________________________________________

-This repository contains Jupyter Notebook exersize & solutions as a part of the Quantum Hackathon 2025 event (See the files in the repository).
+This repository contains Jupyter Notebook exercise & solutions as a part of the Quantum Hackathon 2025 event (See the files in the repository).
 Thank you very much to everyone that participated!